Inside the W

 - Check into Lehn’s Motel

-To read about my adventures with Joanna as we I finally get Open Water Diver Certified, check out Day 66 - Palau – Open Water Diver Certified
+I finally get Open Water Diver Certified in the next article in the series.
+Check out Day 66 – Palau – Open Water Diver Certified.